tudat-team/tudat-space/README.md

 # Repositories

 - **[[tudat]](https://github.com/tudat-team/tudat) A C++ platform to perform astrodynamics and space research.**
-> If the tudat-environment were Io, the most geolocially active object in the solar system, then tudat would be its iron constiuent core.
+> If the tudat-environment were Io, the most geolocially active object in the solar system, then tudat would be its iron constiuent of its core.
 It comprises of a powerful set of C++ libraries aimed towards facilliating astrodynamics and space research.

 - **[[tudat-resources]](https://github.com/tudat-team/tudat-resources) A curated resource manager to facilitate astrodynamics and space research.**